hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 </body>
 </html>
 ```
+If you are not familiar with HTML take a quick look at the [HTML Tutorial](https://www.w3schools.com/html/), but it is
+not mandatory.
+What it really matters is having a minimal webpage that our server will show.

 Now, let's prepare a basic web server using [Python http.server](https://docs.python.org/3.9/library/http.server.html).
 Create a definition file, saved as `basicServer.def`, which contains: